juntaoduan/Time-Series-Analysis_Classical_and_NeuralNet/Readme.md

 * STEP: 3 - Build transformer
 * STEP: 4 - Train and fine-tune parameters on the data
 * STEP: 5 - Testing and saving model

-** compare the methods on single variable and multiple variables time series data
+** Compare the methods on single variable and multiple variables time series data

 ## Results